tseller/ai-app/README.md

 git commit -m 'YOUR MESSAGE HERE'
 ```

+2. Test the changes locally (see above).

-2. Switch to the main branch, make sure it's up to date, merge your dev changes,
+3. Switch to the main branch, make sure it's up to date, merge your dev changes,
 and push.

 ```